georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 itself only defines two methods `add_argument` and `effect`, so the `run` method must be inherited from other classes.

-The `Triangle` class is inherited from `EffectExtension` class of `inkex` module.
+The `Triangle` class inherits `EffectExtension` class of `inkex` module.
 The Python modules are in the `inkex` directory.
 The `inkex` is the most basic module of Inkscape extension system.
 It acts like a framework upon which we build user extensions.

 Here are directory names and file names under the `inkex` directory.
-The first column shows that it is a directory or the python file line number.
+The first column shows that it is a directory (dir) or number of lines for a Python file.

 <pre>
  (dir) deprecated-simple